 Only via the resort’s private boat.

-3. Koh Chang, the perfect starting point for exploring Thailand’s eastern islands
+3. Koh Chang, a hub for exploring Thailand’s eastern islands

 Koh Chang is the second largest island in Thailand and a more timid version of Phuket.
 Most of the island is occupied by the national park, making this island a great jungle trekking destination.
 A lot of people also go kayaking through one of the most beautiful mangrove forests in Thailand (and the world) that happens to be located on Koh Chang.
 The island is also a great scuba diving destination and a great starting point for exploring some of the above-mentioned islands.
 There are a lot of boats that go to the smaller islands every day.